Moderna says protection from its COVID-19 vaccine still strong six months on

 Moderna's vaccine is authorized or approved for use in more than 40 countries.
 It uses messenger RNA (mRNA) technology, which contains instructions for human cells to make proteins that mimic part of the coronavirus.

-The instructions spur the immune system into action generating protective responses, but no actual virus is contained in the vaccines.
+The instructions spur the immune system into action, turning the body into a virus-zapping vaccine factory.
+No actual virus is contained in the vaccines.

 The Cambridge, Massachusetts-based company said that as of Monday it has delivered about 132 million doses globally, including 117 million doses for the United States.
 The company said it is on track to supply the nation with 300 million doses of the vaccine by the end of July.